andrlange/spring-documentation-mcp-server/README.md

 - [ ] Enhanced search with highlighting and snippets
 - [ ] More code examples across Spring ecosystem
 - [ ] Performance optimization for large result sets
+- [ ] Migration of Manual Tool registration to @McpTool

 ### Planned 📋
 - [ ] Semantic search using embeddings